Bryukh/checkio-articles/golden-pyramid.md

 And just for final little brain breaking puzzle (don't worry it's not too hard) with [@nickie's][nickie] in ["Functional DP" one-liner][nickie-functional] which is only formally two-liners.
-Of course this is solution from "Creative" category and don't think that @nickie write this for production.
+Of course this is solution from "Creative" category and don't think that @nickie writes this for production.
 Just for fun.

 ```
 count_gold=lambda p:__import__("functools").reduce(lambda D,r:[x+max(D[j],D[j+1])